 3 ways freelancers can build trust with clients

-As a new freelancer, nothing was more exciting than bidding on and winning a gig.
+As a new freelancer, nothing was more exciting than bidding on and winning an assignment.

 I’d do a happy dance and bask in the initial adrenaline rush.
 And then I’d get on with my day.